 The coloring of European starlings changes with the seasons.
 Spring through summer, their feathers are iridescent black/purple/green with some white spots and their bills (beaks) are yellow.
 Fall through winter, they are black and brown, the white spots are larger and more numerous, and their bills are black.
 Males and females look similar.

 European starlings weigh 2.1-3.4 ounces.
 They are 7.9-9.1 inches long with a wingspan of 12.2-15.8 inches.

-Where to look: It occupies a great variety of habitats including suburban, rural, and woodlands.
-It tends to avoid dense forests away from human habitation.
-Normally it selects and old woodpecker or natural cavity and usually nests earlier than many other cavity nesters.
+European starlings are present in Minnesota year-round and occupy a great variety of habitats including suburban, rural, and woodlands.
+They tend to avoid dense forests away from human habitation.
+Normally they select old woodpecker cavities or natural cavities for nesting.
+They usually nest earlier than many other cavity nesters.

-- Modify entrance holes to purple martin houses using D-shaped entrance plates.
+- Modify entrance holes to purple martin houses by using D-shaped entrance plates.

 - Monitor wood duck boxes weekly.

-- Use small entrance holes in blue bird nest boxes (1 1/2 inch diameter).
+- Use small (1.5-inch diameter) entrance holes in blue bird nest boxes.

 - Use a starling-proof suet feeder.

 This species is unregulated, but you can add to the public information about this species by reporting new occurrences through EDDMapS.